Quantitative Methods in Finance: VAR and Structural VAR

 In order to identify the model, we can make the assumption that the population get knowledge of the GDP growth only with a lag, thus the immigration or birth rate is only "reacting" to the GDP growth rate with a lag and we can assume a lower triangular matrix, from this structure it is as if we assume that: which enables us to identify $A$, the inverse of a lower (resp. upper) non-singular triangular matrix is a lower (resp. upper) triangular matrix.

-Note that the variable ordering is very important before you apply the Cholesky decomposition.
+The Cholesky decomposition delivers a unique triangular matrix (with strictly positive diagonal elements), which allows us to recover $A^{-1}$ and therefore $A$.

+Recall that: \begin{itemize} \item The inverse of a non-singular triangular matrix is triangular of the same type (lower remains lower, upper remains upper). \item Identification relies entirely on the zero restrictions imposed on the contemporaneous matrix. \item The ordering of variables is crucial: changing the ordering modifies the implied contemporaneous structure and therefore the structural impulse responses. \end{itemize}

 It is then possible to do a moving average or Wold representation of the VAR to determine the impact of shocks on the variables.